Joe Swanberg: How to Shoot & Sell Six Feature Films in a Year!

 He and his wife, Kris, also created the popular web series Young American Bodies which ran for four seasons on Nerve.com and IFC.com.

 In the year 2010, Joe Swanberg finished seven features films Uncle Kent, Caitlin Plays Herself, The Zone, Art History, Silver Bullets, Privacy Setting, and Autoerotic.

 Uncle Kent was written by Kent Osborne and was co-directed and co-written by Swanberg.
 It premiered at the Sundance Film Festival.
-It starred Kent Osborne, Josephine Decker, Jennifer Prediger, Swanberg and Kevein Bewersdof.
+It starred Kent Osborne, Josephine Decker, Jennifer Prediger, Swanberg and Kevin Bewersdof.

 Art History and Silver Bullets premiered at the Berlinale.
-Rest of the 2010 films after being screened at films festivals premiered theatrically in 2011.
+The rest of the 2010 films after being screened at film festivals premiered theatrically in 2011.
 Out of these feature films, four were included in the Joe Swanberg: Collected Films 2011 later which was a DVD boxed set.

 Supposedly perfect for each but both happen to be in relationships Luke with Jill (Anna Kendrick) and Kate with Chris (Ron Livingston).
 Jill asks Luke about marriage and he promises to talk about it sometime soon basically evading it.
 Drinking Buddies was premiered at the 2013 South by Southwest Film Festival and was also screened at Maryland Film Festival the same year.

 Produced by Alicia Van Couvering and Andrea Roa and was shot by Ben Richardson, cinematographer of Beasts of the Southern Wild.
 Shortly after the SXSW Premiere, it was acquired by Magnolia Pictures.